 - 2 tablespoons peanut, vegetable, or coconut oil

 - Coarse salt, to taste

-- 2. Quickly open the lid just enough to pour in the remaining popcorn.
+- Working quickly, open the lid just enough to pour in the remaining popcorn.
 Immediately cover the wok and reduce the heat to medium-low.
 If you do not hear constant popping, increase the heat to medium.
 Shake the wok constantly back and forth on the burner until the kernels stop popping, about 1 1/2 minutes.
-Immediately dump the popcorn into a bowl and salt to taste.